oasisprotocol/nexus/CONTRIBUTING.md

     ```

     _Note that you are allowed to force push into your development branches._

-- **Use draft pull requests for work-in-progress:**

-  - The draft state signals that the code is not ready for review, but still
-    gives a nice URL to track the ongoing work.

 - _main_ branch is protected and will require at least 1 code review approval
   from a code owner before it can be merged.